First Alert Weather Alert: Incoming storm brings rain, wind, and snow - KESQ

 WIND

-Regarding wind, a High Wind Warning and Wind Advisory will take effect at 10:00 a.m. for the desert and San Gorgonio Pass.
-Reduced visibility has already led to some road closures.
+Regarding wind, a High Wind Warning and Wind Advisory are in place for the desert.
+The warning has been extended until Noon Wednesday.

-By Thursday this storm clears out, and we'll enjoy sunny condition to end the week, but highs will remain well below the average of 82.
+Sunny conditions return for the end of the week, but highs will remain well below the average of 82.

 Have you downloaded the 'KESQ First Alert' app yet?
 It's FREE!
 Click here.